Everybody who works at Foster’s has a duty to help protect children from abuse.

 What do we do to promote safeguarding?

-- Anyone with a concern reports this promptly to Mr Fletcher (the school's Designated Safeguarding Officer).
-In Mr Fletcher’s absence, concerns must be reported to Mr Hemley.
+- Anyone with a concern reports this promptly to Mr Hemley (the school's Designated Safeguarding Officer).
+In Mr Hemley’s absence, concerns must be reported to Mrs Morrow.

 - We have strong links with Children’s Social Services forming part of a co-ordinated approach to Safeguarding in Bexley.